 Pro Agriculture and Pro Environment

 New Hampshire is a beautiful and productive state.
 We must do what we can to encourage farming and agricultural production, so that everyone can benefit from locally produced food in our state.
 New Hampshire Farmers know how to best care for and utilize the land, and it is in their best interest to do so.
 They understand the concepts of sustainability and being stewards of the land.
-As a member of the NH Farm Bureau, and a member of the Environment and Agriculture Committee in the NH House, I hear and understand the issues facing our farmers and food producers.
+As a member of the NH Farm Bureau, and as Vice-Chair of the Environment and Agriculture Committee in the NH House, I hear and understand the issues facing our farmers and food producers.
 I am adamant that we should not make their life more difficult with more regulations and restrictions.
 They need to be able to successfully grow their enterprises, make a living, and be able to pass their farms onto their children instead of selling off their land for house lot parcels, or other development, in order to pay their bills.
 I believe we all have a stake in properly caring for our land here in the Granite State, but we must also temper efforts to conserve with reasonability and prudence.
 I supported studying the recycling streams in our State and coming up with better plans for municipal waste management and composting.
 As far as renewable energy development in our State, we definitely need a diverse portfolio of energy production in our State in order to provide lower cost electricity and fuel to our citizens.
 I support renewable energy development, as long as it does not make the price of energy more expensive for everyone else on the grid or need to be subsidized by taxpayers.
 On another point, I do not believe in the expansion of State or Federal Government control of property in order to conserve it, nor should they dictate how it should be used and who can use it.
 State and Federal land grabs are bad policies which deprive people of private property rights and deprive local municipalities of tax revenue.

 Against “Out of State Influence”